Zeex/deezer-export/README.md

 ## How to use it

 1. Open Deezer in your browser (preferably Chrome)
+2. Open a playlist
-2. Open Console: Menu -> More Tools -> Developer Tools
+3. Open Console: Menu -> More Tools -> Developer Tools
-3. Paste the contents of [deezer-export.js](deezer-export.js) into the console to execute the script
+4. Paste the contents of [deezer-export.js](deezer-export.js) into the console to execute the script

 When finished you will be asked to download a CSV file with song info - titles,